cathaoiragnew/cathaoiragnew.github.io/aboutme.md

 title: About me
 ---

 Thanks for taking the time to visit!
-I'm Cathaoir Agnew, a passionate and dedicated researcher and engineer with a strong background in Computer Vision, Deep Learning and Artificial Intelligence.
+I'm Cathaoir, a passionate and dedicated researcher and engineer with a strong background in Computer Vision, Deep Learning and Artificial Intelligence.

 ### Education
 - PhD in Artificial Intelligence & Machine Learning from the [University of Limerick](https://www.ul.ie/)